nirrius/nirrius/app/resources/users/nirrius/holographs/one-one-one-one.md

 # Cloudflare Apps

 A privacy-first, high performance global DNS.
-Our role was lead a team to design and coordinate guerilla marketing efforts.
+Our role was lead a team to design and coordinate guerrilla marketing efforts.

 <a href="https://1.1.1.1/" target="_blank">1.1.1.1 ›</a>